Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 1650 should be 14% faster than the Radeon RX 550 in general, due to its greater bandwidth. (explain)
+Memory BandwidthThe GeForce GTX 1650, in theory, should be just a bit faster than the Radeon RX 550 in general. (explain)

-Texel RateThe GeForce GTX 1650 should be a lot (more or less 136%) faster with regards to texture filtering than the Radeon RX 550. (explain)
+Texel RateThe GeForce GTX 1650 should be quite a bit (more or less 136%) better at anisotropic filtering than the Radeon RX 550. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison